taniathanda/CodeforcesPredictionUsingMachineLearning/README.md

-Welcome to my Machine Learning projects repository!
+Welcome to my Machine Learning project repository!
 I am a software developer with over 15 years of experience and currently expanding my expertise in Artificial Intelligence and Machine Learning through postgraduate studies.

 ## About Me